The Institute of Financial Planning (IFP) have released the results of a...

 It may seem glaringly obvious that selling your stuff is the best way to get same-day cash (we agree!), but earning extra income does seem to depend a great deal on patience and time.
 Anything you do to boost your income ultimately comes down to what’s practical for you.

 If you’re ever in a real pinch for essentials, help is available.
 There are local food banks that can help, and organisations such as your local council and Turn2Us may be able to provide financial assistance.
-Assistance can be limited though.
+Resources can be limited though.

 Putting some pennies aside in an emergency fund is something that we strongly recommend.
 Find out how you can start your own emergency fund.